ccyip/docker-taype/README.md

 ```

 This command will generate a few files in the `examples/tutorial` directory:
-- `tutorial.stage0.tpc`: Taypsi programs in administrative normal form, with
+- `tutorial.stage0.tpc`: Taypsi programs in administrative normal form (ANF),
-  type annotations fully elaborated.
-However, the typed macros have not been
+  with type annotations fully elaborated.
+However, the typed macros have not
-  expanded, and the lifting procedure has not been invoked yet.
+  been expanded, and the lifting procedure has not been invoked yet.
 - `tutorial.lifted.tpc`: lifted programs generated by the lifting algorithm.
   These programs still contain typed macros and type variables, corresponding to
   the "lifted functions with macros & type var." block in Fig. 13.
 - `tutorial.constraints.sexp`: constraints (Fig. 15) generated by the lifting
   algorithm, in S-expression format.
 - `tutorial.solver.input.sexp`: input to the constraint solver.
 The constraints
-  generated in the previous step have been lowered to formulas in the
+  generated in the previous step have been lowered to formulas in qualifier-free
-  qualifier-free finite domain theory.
+  finite domain theory.
 - `tutorial.solver.log`: constraint solver log.
 It prints out the formulas fed
   to Z3, statistics information collected by Z3, and each step that the
-  constraint solver algorithm has performed.
+  constraint solver algorithm has done.
 - `tutorial.solver.output.sexp`: output of the constraint solver.
 It consists of
   the type variable assignments for each lifted function.
 - `tutorial.stage1.tpc`: lifted programs with type variables instantiated.
 These